theblixguy/Invalidating/README.md

 # Invalidating

-A property wrapper that backports the new `@Invalidating` property wrapper to older versions.
+A property wrapper that backports the new `@Invalidating` property wrapper to older versions of iOS/tvOS/macOS.
 For more information on this new property wrapper, see the WWDC 2021 talk ["What's new in AppKit"](https://developer.apple.com/wwdc21/10054) for a brief introduction.

-The syntax and types closely follows what Apple is doing, so when it's time to finally update your project to iOS 15+/tvOS 15+/macOS 12+, you can remove this package without basically having to make any changes to your code! ✨
+The syntax and types closely follows what Apple is doing, so when it's time to finally update your project's deployment target to iOS 15+/tvOS 15+/macOS 12+, you can remove this package without basically having to make any changes to your code! ✨

 ## Usage